signature-ip-ai/inoculator-user-guide/source/targetconfiguration.rst

   :alt: target-security
   :align: center

 **Device Policy** – Policy or configuration assigned for the connected Initiator device.
 This will also reflect in Initiator device’s setting.
-Choose from Passthrough, Programmable (Secure or Non-Secure), Blocked, and Fixed-Secure.
+Choose from Passthrough, Programmable (Interface Security: Secure or Non-Secure), Blocked, and Fixed-Secure.